 To streamline the process of 2D sketch animation production, various studies have focused on the automatic synthesis of inbetweening sketch frames, which take two consecutive sketch keyframes as input and produce interpolated intermediate sketch frames (i.e., inbetweens) as output.
 These methods can be categorised into stroke-based and image-based.
-The stroke-based methods often rely on a cumbersome pre-processing step for sketch vectorisation~\cite{whited2010betweenit,yang2017context,yang2018ftp}, which require additional specialized software or techniques.
+The stroke-based methods often rely on a labor-intensive pre-processing step for sketch vectorisation~\cite{whited2010betweenit,yang2018ftp,siyao2023inbetween}, whilst subpar vectorisation quality can negatively impact the final outcomes.
 Image-based methods treat sketch frames as bitmap images, applying conventional image or video interpolation algorithms.
-However, they commonly face two significant challenges: 1) the absence of texture and color details in sketch frames, hindering reliable image-based inbetweening correspondence, and 2) exaggerated changes due to substantial object movements between two consecutive sketch keyframes~\cite{narita2019optical}.
-As a result, when image-based methods, especially devised for videos \cite{zhou2023video} and colour animations \cite{siyao2021deep, chen2022eisai}, are applied to sketch interpolation, they invariably introduce various artifacts into the produced interpolated frames.
+However, they commonly face two significant challenges: 1) the absence of texture and color details in gray scale sketch frames is challenging for optical flow estimation, hindering reliable image-based inbetweening correspondence, and 2) exaggerated changes due to substantial object movements between two consecutive sketch keyframes~\cite{narita2019optical}.
+As a result, when image-based methods, especially devised for videos \cite{zhou2023video} and colour animations \cite{siyao2021deep,chen2022eisai}, are applied to sketch interpolation, they invariably introduce various artifacts into the produced interpolated frames.
 These discrepancies can adversely affect the continuity and quality of the animation produced.
-As illustrated in the Figure~\ref{fig:teaser}, LDFI~\cite{narita2019optical} proposed for sketch interpolation generates broken strokes due to the missing sketch keypoint correspondence, while EISAI~\cite{chen2022eisai} proposed for interpolating color animation frames and DQBC~\cite{zhou2023video} for video interpolation introduce blurriness (ornaments) and artifacts (e.g., distortion in face regions) in their results.
+As shown in Figure~\ref{fig:teaser}, LDFI~\cite{narita2019optical} proposed for sketch interpolation generates broken strokes due to the missing sketch keypoint correspondence, while EISAI~\cite{chen2022eisai} proposed for interpolating color animation frames and DQBC~\cite{zhou2023video} for video interpolation introduce blurriness (ornaments) and artifacts (e.g., distortion in face regions).